arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/10.opta-modbus-tcp-plc-ide/content.md

 - Modbus TCP Master
 - Modbus TCP Slave always enabled.
 Unit Identifier: 255

-If the "Modbus TCP Master" option remains unchecked, the role of a Modbus TCP Server with its designated Unit Identifier is automatically adopted by the Opta™ device.
+If the **Modbus TCP Master** option remains unchecked, the role of a Modbus TCP Server with its designated Unit Identifier is automatically adopted by the Opta™ device.
 No attention needs to be given to the Unit Identifier in such cases.
 It is because communication with the appropriate Opta™ device is ensured by the configured IP address, even when the same Unit Identifier is shared among multiple devices.

-When "Modbus TCP Master" is checked, both Client and Server roles are taken on by the Opta™ device.
+When **Modbus TCP Master** is checked, both Client and Server roles are taken on by the Opta™ device.
 In this mode, precedence is given to the Client role.
 As a consequence, under the `Ethernet` configuration tab, the introduction of a *General Modbus Node* option can be observed, as will be detailed in the section that follows.

 #### General Modbus Node Configuration